World War II

 In this Pathways WWII program, students explore and learn about the history and significance of the second world war.

-Pathways WWII is designed for students to follow the footsteps of heroes, spies and dictators to discover the events and places that were key to the European victory.
+Pathways WWII is designed for students to follow the footsteps of heroes, spies and dictators to discover the events and places that were key to the Allied victory.
 The objective is to educate students on the impact of WWII and gain a deeper understanding of how WWII played out in history.

 - Duration 14 Days